OfficeDev/Microsoft-Teams-Samples/samples/graph-bulk-meetings/csharp/README.md

 - `{{BASE-URL}}` with base Url domain.
 E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.
 - **Zip** up the contents of the `Manifest` folder to create a `manifest.zip`
 - **Upload** the `manifest.zip` to Teams (in the Apps view click "Upload a custom app")

+1) Navigate to **API Permissions**, and make sure to add the follow permissions:
+-   Select Add a permission
+-   Select Microsoft Graph -> Application permissions.
+   - `Calendars.ReadWrite`
+   - `Calendars.Read`

+-   Click on Add permissions.
+Please make sure to grant the admin consent for the required permissions.

+1).
+Navigate to the **Certificates & secrets**.
+In the Client secrets section, click on "+ New client secret".
+Add a description (Name of the secret) for the secret and select “Never” for Expires.
+Click "Add".
+Once the client secret is created, copy its value, it need to be placed in the appsettings.json file.

+## Running the sample

 1. Here we can view a list of meettings and import the meetings.
   ![Meeting Event](EventMeeting/Images/Dashboardwithoutlist.png)